-Eating out and grabbing a takeout meal is certainly convenient.
+Eating in a restaurant or grabbing a meal to go is certainly convenient.

 It can be inexpensive, filling, and can get you out of your usual culinary rut, but it’s not always the most healthful option.

-Eating just one takeout meal can pack enough calories to cover an entire day, not to mention the through-the-roof levels of
+Eating just one fast meal can pack enough calories to cover an entire day, not to mention the through-the-roof levels of

 sodium, fats, and sugars.

-Try these take-out-food tips while staying on your health track.
+Try these tips while staying on your health track.